apache/aurora/docs/reference/configuration.md

 Static ports should be used cautiously as Aurora does nothing to prevent two tasks with the same static port allocations from being co-scheduled.
-External constraints such as slave attributes should be used to enforce such guarantees should they be needed.
+External constraints such as agent attributes should be used to enforce such guarantees should they be needed.

 ### Container Objects